embedded-software-laboratory/sequential-convex-programming/README.md

     the next paragraph
 2. run the scenario via ```run()```

+## Paper Results Reproduction
+The script `code\+evaluation\paper.m` reproduces the simulation results.
+Afterwards, the results are available in the folder `results\`.
 ## Configuration
-In the folder 'code/+config', all configruations of scenarios and vehicles are stored.
-You can combine the building blocks to your likes or even create a completly new configuration
+In the folder 'code/+config', all configurations of scenarios and vehicles are stored.
+You can combine the building blocks to your likes or even create a completely new configuration

 ## Requirements
 - MATLAB